RichardLuckett/10984-Deploying-and-Managing-Office-365-Hybrid-Deployments/10984B_GithubUserGuideforMCTs.md

 #### To create a pull request:

-1. In Internet Explorer, navigate to the applicable repo on GitHub.
+1. In your browser, navigate to the applicable repo on GitHub.

 2. Click **Branch:_branchname_**, and then in the **Branches** list, select the branch for which you want to create a pull request.